francesco-saponaro/crypthome/README.md

     * Allows users to create an account and log in to take advantage of all features.
 * Log out
     * Allows users to log out to protect their profile.
-* Every minute cryptocurrencies data tables
+* Cryptocurrencies data tables updated every minute
     * Allows users to have quick access to a token's basic data and buy button, it updates every minute with new actual data.
     * The price turns either green, red or white depending on if it's direction since previous minute.
     * It has a date object updating every minute, telling the user exactly when the price was last updated.